Saranga7/diffex_bbc/README.md

 Mandatorily, the path of the trained classifier weight has to be assigned to `classifier_path` in `config.py` and also to `classifier_path` inside the `BeatGANsAutoencModel` class that is located in `model/unet_autoenc.py`.

+Also change the `wandb` project name and entity, and login credentials to your own wandb account.
+This is done in `experiment.py`.

 Run Diff-Ex training on BBBC021 dataset.